symfony/symfony-docs/cookbook/security/pre_authenticated.rst

 .. index::
    single: Security; Pre authenticated providers

-Using pre authenticated security firewalls
+Using pre Authenticated Security Firewalls
 ==========================================

 A lot of authentication modules are already provided by some webservers, including Apache.
-These modules generally set some environment variables that can be used to know which user is accessing your application.
-Out of the box, Symfony supports most authentication mecanisms.
+These modules generally set some environment variables that can be used to determine which user is accessing your application.
+Out of the box, Symfony supports most authentication mechanisms.
-These are called *pre authenticated* requests because the user is already authenticated when reaching your application.
+These requests are called *pre authenticated* requests because the user is already authenticated when reaching your application.

 .. note::